Thailand On A Budget: The Ultimate Travel Guide

 My friend and I stuck to a backpacker budget, staying in hostels and eating street food often.

 We also didn’t hold back on anything.
-We paid for lots of fun tours, the Half Moon Party, a Thai cooking class, a day at an elephant sanctuary, and even spent one night in a nice hotel.
+We paid for lots of fun tours, the Half Moon Party, a Thai cooking class, a day at an elephant sanctuary, and even spent a night in a nice hotel.

 Normally when I travel I like to do work exchanges to save money on accommodation and have a cool cultural experience.